Mithgol/Fidonet-slogans/README.md

 * Fidonet: we are the Net.

+* Stop the future.
+   * Partially a cultural reference to the role of Fidonet in Jonathan Zittrain's “[The Future of the Internet — And How to Stop It](http://futureoftheinternet.org/)”.

 ## License

 The nature of slogans dictate that they are often exclaimed or written where any attribution is not possible.